 The table shows the amounts that are taken from your investment to cover different types of costs.
 These amounts depend on how much you invest, how long you hold the shares and how well the Company does.
-The amounts shown here are illustrations based on an example investment amount of £10,000, different possible investment periods and the moderate investment performance scenario.
+The amounts shown here are illustrations based on an example investment amount of £10,000 and different possible investment periods.